Plan your Power Pages project

 Azure Active Directory B2C (Azure AD B2C) is one option you might consider for an identity provider.
 Integrate your custom or corporate identity systems.
 You can enable the use of existing social accounts like Microsoft Account, LinkedIn, Google, including an option you set to allow a sign-in profile based on an email address.

-You can also customize the look and feel to match your needs, see more in: Customize the Azure AD B2C user interface in the Power Apps portals documentation.
+You can also customize the look and feel to match your needs, see more in: Customize the Azure AD B2C user interface.

 We recommend that you disable local sign-in providers.
-For more information, see Get started with configuring your authentication in the Power Apps portals documentation.
+For more information, see Get started with configuring your authentication.

 Power Pages allows you to create secure sites.